 Susquehanna Township Middle School

-- Susquehanna Township Middle School's student population of 580 students has declined by 14% over five school years.
+Susquehanna Township Middle School's student population of 619 students has grown by 7% over five school years.

 |Grades Offered||Grades 6-8|

 Susquehanna Township Middle School is ranked within the bottom 50% of all 2,820 schools in Pennsylvania (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 The diversity score of Susquehanna Township Middle School is 0.72, which is more than the diversity score at state average of 0.53.
 The school's diversity has stayed relatively flat over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (PA)|